mfiers/Moa/sphinx/install.rst

 Troubleshooting
 ---------------

-A potential problem is if your python version is NOT `python2.6` or `python2.7` there are two options that you can pursue:
+A potential problem could be that your python version is NOT `python2.6` or `python2.7` there are a few options that you can pursue:

 * Make sure python2.6 or 2.7 is installed.
 * define an alias in your `~/.bashrc`: `alias moa='python2.7 moa'`